kolenaIO/kolena/docs/metrics/mean-squared-error.md

 # Mean Squared Error

 Mean Squared Error (MSE) is a widely used metric for evaluating the performance of regression models, popular for its ability to accentuate larger errors.
+It measures the average squared difference between the predicted values and the actual values, emphasizing larger errors more significantly than smaller ones.

-MSE measures the average squared difference between the predicted values and the actual values, emphasizing larger errors more significantly than smaller ones.
-It represents the mean of the squared discrepancies between predicted and actual values across a dataset, penalizing larger errors more heavily.
+MSE represents the mean of the squared discrepancies between predicted and actual values across a dataset, penalizing larger errors more heavily.
+A large value is indicative of poor performance, however the metric is not in the same scale/unit as the predictions and ground truths.

 ## Implementation Details